- Heritage Category:

 A landscape park laid out by Lancelot Brown between the 1750s and 1770s overlying an early C18 formal landscape surrounding the site of Shortgrove Hall, with mid C18 walled gardens developed by William Chater in the 1860s.

 At the beginning of the C16 the manor of Shortgrove was acquired by the Finderne family.
 They sold it to the Elrington family who owned the Hall for three generations before it was purchased by Giles Dent, a London merchant, in c 1653.
-His son, also Giles,who inherited the estate in 1671, pulled down the old house in 1684 and built an elegant new mansion.
+His son, also Giles, who inherited the estate in 1671, pulled down the old house in 1684 and built an elegant new mansion.
 Shortly before he died in 1712, the estate was sold to Henry O'Brien, Earl of Thomond, who added wings to the house.
-O'Brien also laid out gardens and canals, fed from the River Cam via an engine designed by Dr Desaguliers (Morant 1763(8).
+O'Brien also laid out gardens and canals, fed from the River Cam via an engine designed by Dr Desaguliers (Morant 1763-8).
 When Henry died in 1741, he left Shortgrove to his nephew Percy Wyndham, who took the name of O'Brien and the title of Earl of Thomond in 1756.
 Wyndham commissioned Matthew Brettingham to make further alterations to the house, and in 1753 called in Lancelot Brown (1716-83) to begin the laying out of new grounds around the house.
 Between then and the 1770s Brown also made substantial changes to the park.
 His work is recorded on an estate survey dated 1786.
 After Thomond died in 1774, Shortgrove was inherited by the Earl of Egremont, whose seat was at Petworth in Sussex (qv) and the Earl transferred the Shortgrove estate to his younger brother Percy Charles Wyndham.
 Between 1784 and 1788 footpaths and bridleways were closed, and a new road to Saffron Walden made along the western boundary of the park (ERO).
 Shortgrove was sold in 1802 to Joseph Smith whose son William inherited debts as well as the estate in 1822.
 The Hall was therefore let until 1837 when William Smith returned to take up residence.
 He lived at Shortgrove until the 1870s, during which time he and the Essex landscape gardener William Chater laid out expansive gardens to the east and north-east, including developing the area within the old walled gardens.
 The park however was left much as Brown had designed it.
 The result is noted in Chater's obituary published in the Gardeners' Chronicle in 1885, on the OS 1st edition 25" map of 1887, and in the sale catalogue which was produced in 1889 when William Smith died.
-Following several brief ownerships Shortgrove was purchased by Carl Meyer who, together with his wife Adele, lived on the estate in great style.
+Following several brief ownerships Shortgrove was purchased by Carl Meyer, later first Baronet, a German-Jewish financier and mining magnate, who settled in England in 1872 and established his career first with the Rothschild family, and later with the De Beers mining group.
+He and his wife Adele Meyer were keen supporters of the arts, and lived n the estate in great style.
 By 1924 Adele was a widow and she left Shortgrove, selling the property to Captain Frederick Montague of Lynford Hall, Norfolk (qv).
 The estate came up for sale again in 1938 when it was purchased by the Butler family who retained most of the park but in 1963 sold the Hall and its immediate surroundings to a property speculator, Geoffrey Allen.
 Following a fire in 1966, the remains of the Hall were demolished and a small replacement erected, while the stables were converted into several private dwellings.
 In 1999 the mansion site, together with 8ha of land, were sold to the Scruby family who removed the 1980s house and began the erection of a new mansion.
 The site remains (2000) in divided private ownership.

 LOCATION, AREA, BOUNDARIES, LANDFORM, SETTING Shortgrove Hall lies on the north side of the Essex village of Newport, c 8km south of Saffron Walden.
 The c 176ha park sits in a rolling landscape in a rural setting surrounded by farmland.
 The northern boundary is formed by Sparrowsend Hill, the eastern and southern boundaries by farmland, and the western boundary by the Newport to Saffron Walden road (formerly the A11).
 The buildings sit centrally on the site and the ground falls away to the west to the banks of the River Cam which flows along the western boundary, giving views out across the countryside.